nrstewart/tf_aws_openvpn/README.md

 # tf_aws_openvpn

-Terraform module which creates OpenVPN on AWS
+Terraform module which creates OpenVPN Access Server using Amazon Machine Image from AWS Marketplace.

 ## This module is creating the following resources: